jatinn21/Node.js-learning/README.md

 <pre>
 Syntax:
 app.use((req,res,next)=>{
-// pre> to be executed
+// code to be executed
 })
 </pre>